 Shake vertically several times and make a few rotations, the mechanical action of the water helps washing by detaching the particles from the film.

-Let stand so that the Silver particles, heavier than water, fall to the bottom of the tank.
+Let stand so that the silver and fixing compounds, heavier than water, fall to the bottom of the tank.

-Remove the reel by its axis before discarding the water, otherwise there would be redeposition of these particles on the emulsion.
+Remove the reel by its axis before discarding the water, otherwise there would be redeposition of these compounds on the emulsion.
 Shake the reel to eject the last few drops of water.

 Another possible method (also known as the "Ilford wash" or "washing machine"), which allows the chemical elements to be removed from the film more quickly by dynamically stirring the water.